NERUZ-XOD/python2048-cli/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements
+## Acknowledgments

-Inspired by the original 2048 game created by Gabriele Cirulli.
+- Inspired by the original 2048 game by Gabriele Cirulli
+- Built with Python and NumPy